 Are you aware of how much fibre you consume?
 How do you include it in your diet?
 Healthy meals, high-fibre snacks, supplements?
 Comment below and share your experience...

-Tracey Raye is the health editor for olive and BBC Good Food.
+Tracey Raye is the former health editor for olive and BBC Good Food.
 Tracey, MSc, is a registered nutritionist, holding a master’s degree in personalised nutrition.
 She is passionate about harnessing the power of all things health and wellbeing – in a way that enhances, rather than limits our lives.
 She covers our nourishing recipes and collections, oversees our health strategy and stays adrift of the latest health and lifestyle trends – in order to bring you the tools and inspiration you need to find what health means for you.

 Advertisement